Collation support

 The following sections provide more detail about support for collation:

-The following illustrates the difference:
+The following example illustrates the difference:

 Create the table:

-insert into test_table values ('ı', 'i');
+INSERT INTO test_table VALUES ('ı', 'i');

 Copy